bradleybutler/Arduino_And_Processing/XboxRF24/ProcessingForProject/README.md

 # Processing For Project
 This code takes controller inputs and converts them into an array for use in our battle boat

+Processing_relays is the code

+relay2 is the config used
 ## Parts
 ### Heading
 Contains info on purpose, name, and dates